1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Early Child Care Business Accelerator Program for Home Based Providers is sponsored by NeighborImpact.
-This free 3-month program equips individuals with the skills and knowledge to become Registered or Certified Family Child Care Providers and offers $5,000 in grant funding upon completion of the program.
+This free 3-month program equips individuals with the skills and knowledge to become Registered or Certified Family Child Care Providers and offers $5,000 in grant funding upon completion.
+It is designed to increase child care capacity in Central Oregon.

 Get alerted about grants like this